Pter61/vlpmarker/README.md

 # VLPMarker
-The full code and data will be public after our paper is accepted.
+The full code will be public after our paper is accepted.

 ## TODO
 Demo for zero-shot evaluation with VLPMarker